shfy70/non-kubernetes/README.md

-This is copied from xcad2k/boilerplates by deleting kubernetes section
+This is copied from xcad2k/boilerplates by deleting kubernetes section!!!